Contributed By Maisto e Associati

 An exemption from the CFC legislation is granted if the resident company provides evidence that the foreign entity carries out an effective business activity through personnel, equipment, assets and premises.
 It is possible to apply for a ruling in order to obtain confirmation from the tax authorities that this condition is met.

-Foreign PEs whose income is exempted under the branch exemption regime (see 6.1 Foreign Income of Local Corporations) are subject to CFC legislation if they are located in a jurisdiction that qualifies as low tax according to the above criteria.
+Foreign permanent establishments whose income is exempted under the branch exemption regime (see 6.1 Foreign Income of Local Corporations) are subject to CFC legislation if they are located in a jurisdiction that qualifies as low tax, according to the above criteria.

 The economic substance of foreign related entities is often looked at by the tax authorities and may trigger challenges.

 Alternatively, tax authorities may altogether disregard the foreign entity so that all its income and gains will be attributed to the Italian parent as if realised directly by the latter.
-In the recent practice of the tax authorities, some foreign subsidiaries of Italian parents were re-characterised as foreign PEs, due to the lack of a managerial independence.
+In the recent practice of the tax authorities, some foreign subsidiaries of Italian parents have been re-characterised as foreign permanent establishments, due to the lack of managerial independence.

 The lack of substance of a non-resident company may also lead to a charge denying treaty benefits to the latter.